scottmckendry/PowerShell-Beautifier/README.md

 ```

 ## Usage

-### Before using this utility on any file, back up your file!
+### Before using this utility on any file, back up your file

 Commit your file, run a backup, run the beautify utility on a copy first, whatever you have to do!  **If you don't use the DestinationPath parameter, it will rewrite your file in place!** I've run this utility on *many* script now but I don't know if something funky in your script might throw off the utility.
 Be safe and back it up first!

 (FYI, the beautifier *only* rewrites your script at the end of processing if no errors occur.
 However better safe than sorry - back it up!)

 So, assuming you've imported the module, how do you use it?

 ### Run on single file updating in place with 2 spaces indentation

 This rewrites the source file in place.
 Two spaces is the default indent step so IndentType is not specified.

 ```
 Invoke-PrettifyScript C:\temp\MyFile.ps1
 ```

 ### Run on single file but indent with tabs

 This rewrites the source file in place using a tab at the indent step.

 ```
 Invoke-PrettifyScript C:\temp\MyFile.ps1 -IndentType Tabs
 ```

 ### Run on single file outputting to new file with 2 spaces indentation

 This doesn't modify the source file; it outputs the clean version to a new file.
 Also uses the default indent step (2 spaces).

 ```
 Invoke-PrettifyScript -SourcePath C:\temp\MyFile.ps1 -DestinationPath c:\temp\MyFile_AFTER.ps1
 ```

 ### Run on multiple files in a directory structure

 Time for the pipeline.

 ```
 Get-ChildItem -Path c:\temp -Include *.ps1,*.psm1 -Recurse | Invoke-PrettifyScript
 ```